gammapy/gammapy/docs/image/index.rst

 Introduction
 ============

-`gammapy.image` contains some image processing and analysis methods that are not readily available elsewhere.

-The goal is to contribute most of these methods to `scipy.ndimage`, `scikit-image`_, `astropy`_ or `photutils`_, and to only keep gamma-ray analysis specific functionality here.
+`gammapy.image` contains data classes and methods for image based analysis of gamma-ray data.
+Currently it includes multi purpose image processing methods as well.
+The goal longterm goal is to contribute most of these methods to `scipy.ndimage`, `scikit-image`_, `astropy`_ or `photutils`_, and to only keep gamma-ray analysis specific functionality here.

 Getting Started
 ===============